-- 1. Turn off the server/workstation and peripheral devices and disconnect all external cables and power cords; then, remove the cover. - 2.
+- 1. Turn off the server and peripheral devices and disconnect all external cables and power cords; then, remove the cover. - 2.
 Locate the BIOS code page jumper (J19) on the system board.

-- 3. Place a jumper on pins 1 and 2 to enable BIOS back page. - 4.
+- 3. Move the jumper from pins 2 and 3 to pins 1 and 2 to enable BIOS back page. - 4.
 Reconnect all external cables and power cords and turn on the peripheral devices. - 5.
 Insert the BIOS Flash Diskette in the diskette drive. - 6.
-Restart the server/workstation.
-The system begins the power-on self-test (POST) and BIOS flash.
+Restart the server.
+The system begins the power-on self-test (POST) and BIOS - 7.
+Select 1 Update POST/BIOS from the menu that contains various flash (update) options.

-- 7. Select 1 Update POST/BIOS from the menu that contains various flash (update) options. - 8.
-When prompted as to whether you want to save the current code to a diskette, select N. - 9.
+- 8. When prompted as to whether you want to save the current code to a diskette, select N. - 9.
 When prompted to choose a language, select a language (from 0 to 7) and press Enter to accept your choice. - 10.
-Do not reboot your system at this time. - 11.
+Do not restart your system at this time. - 11.
 Remove the BIOS Flash Diskette from the diskette drive. - 12.
-Turn the server/workstation off. - 13.
+Turn the server off. - 13.
 Move the jumper on J19 to pins 2 and 3 to return to normal startup mode. - 14.
-Restart the server/workstation.
+Restart the server.
 The system should start up normally.